Vocal Cord Paralysis Causes & Symptoms

 Vocal cord or vocal fold paralysis is the result of abnormal nerve input to the voice box muscles (laryngeal muscles).
 When total interruption of nerve impulse occurs, causing a complete lack of movement, it is known as paralysis.
 On the other hand, a partial interruption of nerve impulse, causing weak movement, is known as paresis.

-What causes vocal cord paralysis?
+The causes of vocal cord paralysis

 Vocal cord paralysis is often referred to as idiopathic, meaning the origin of the condition is not known.
 However, there are a few causes that are known, including:

 - Injury during surgery – Sometimes surgery on the lungs, esophagus, heart, or thyroid can inadvertently result in injury and paralysis or paresis of the vocal cords.

 - Viral infections – Inflammation from an infection can injure nerves and result in paralysis.

 - Tumors of the neck or chest – Tumors, either cancerous or noncancerous, can grow surrounding a nerve and squeeze it, resulting in varying degrees of paralysis.

 - Blunt neck or chest trauma – Any kind of serious impact on the neck or chest may injure the nerves that carry signals to the voice box.